Frontbench Team of Rhun ap Iorwerth

 Rhun ap Iorwerth, the leader of Plaid Cymru, formed his frontbench team of party spokespeople in the Senedd on 27 June 2023 after he was elected unopposed to succeed Adam Price as party leader on 16 June.
-He reshuffled his frontbench team on 6 June 2024 to prepare for the next Senedd election following the passage of a motion of no confidence in First Minister Vaughan Gething.
+He reshuffled his frontbench team on 6 June 2024 to prepare for the 2026 Senedd election following the passage of a motion of no confidence in First Minister Vaughan Gething.

+In the 2026 Senedd election, ap Iorwerth was elected as First Minister of Wales, leading the ap Iorwerth government.